shopocop/TheftDetectionModel/README.md

 This repository is shared under Apache License.
-See the License.txt for details.
+See the LICENSE.txt for details.

 Theft detection is composed of two phases: